hummingbot/hummingbot/documentation/docs/index.md

 Hummingbot is a general source framework for crypto algorithmic trading.
 We welcome developers to fork the codebase for their own purposes and contribute to the community.

 - [Contribution Guidelines](/developers/contributions): How to submit contributions to the Hummingbot codebase
-- [Developer Reference](/developers): Explanation of Hummingbot's architecture and detailed reference on how to build connectors and strategies
+- [Developers](/developers): Explanation of Hummingbot's architecture and detailed reference on how to build connectors and strategies

 ## 🙋‍♂️ Getting help